quizcore/FinalPresentation/README.md

 * [ ] Show whether question is correct or incorrect on 'student information' page
 * [ ] Bar graph that shows students attending each quarter
 * [ ] Fix color in dark mode
+* [ ] Put the date the exam was taken onto the screen

 **Both**
 * [X] Add Favicons to all pages